 Intrauterine Pressure Catheter

 An intrauterine pressure catheter is a device placed in the uterus next to the baby that measures the strength of contractions.
-The external belly monitor only measures if contractions are happening or not, while an internal uterine catheter actually determines the intensity of each.
+The external belly monitor measures if contractions are happening or not, while an internal uterine catheter actually determines the intensity of each.
 For this device to be inserted the amniotic sac has to be ruptured (AROM) if it has not already done so.

 Internal Fetal Monitor